Franz Karl Movers

-Franz Karl Movers (July 17, 1806 – September 28, 1856), German Roman Catholic divine and Orientalist, was born at Koesfeld in Westphalia.
+Franz Karl Movers (July 17, 1806 – September 28, 1856), German Roman Catholic divine and Orientalist.

 Life

-He studied theology and Oriental languages at Münster, was parish priest at Berkum near Bonn from 1833 to 1839, and professor of Old Testament theology in the Catholic faculty at Breslau from 1839 to his death.
+Movers was born at Koesfeld in Westphalia.
+He studied theology and Oriental languages at the University of Münster, was parish priest at Berkum near Bonn from 1833 to 1839, and professor of Old Testament theology in the Catholic faculty of the University of Breslau from 1839 to his death.

 His elaborate works, Die Phönizier (1841–1850) and Phönizische Texte, erklärt (1845–1847), attained a high reputation.